cockroachdb/docs/v20.2/admin-ui-transactions-page.md

 Retries | Cumulative number of [retries](transactions.html#transaction-retries) of statements with this fingerprint within the last hour or specified [time interval](admin-ui-statements-page.html#time-interval).
 Execution Count | Cumulative number of executions of statements with this fingerprint within the last hour or specified [time interval](admin-ui-statements-page.html#time-interval). <br><br>The bar indicates the ratio of runtime success (gray) to [retries](transactions.html#transaction-retries) (red) for the SQL statement fingerprint.
 Rows Affected | Average number of rows returned while executing statements with this fingerprint within the last hour or specified [time interval](admin-ui-statements-page.html#time-interval). <br><br>The gray bar indicates the mean number of rows returned.
 The blue bar indicates one standard deviation from the mean.
 Latency | Average service latency of statements with this fingerprint within the last hour or specified [time interval](admin-ui-statements-page.html#time-interval).
-Service latency is the time taken to execute a query once it is received by the cluster.
+This includes the time taken to execute a query once it is received by the cluster.
 It does not include the time taken to send the query to the cluster or return the result to the client. <br><br>The gray bar indicates the mean latency.
 The blue bar indicates one standard deviation from the mean.

 ## See also